Homeowners face spikes in insurance rates as climate change fuels wildfires, storms

 “Our insurance agent said, ‘Just be thankful we didn’t drop you,’ and I said, ‘You did, you just dropped me,’” she said.

 Record numbers of Americans are now insured through state-affiliated “insurers of last resort” like California’s FAIR Plan, or Louisiana or Florida’s Citizens property insurance companies.
-These programs were designed to insure properties where private insurance companies have refused to insure or the price for private insurance is too expensive.
+These programs were designed to ensure properties where private insurance companies have refused to insure or the price for private insurance is too high.

 Goodlin will soon be one of those homeowners.
 She said she’s in the process of transitioning to the FAIR Plan.